 The Figure shows predictions for three different stages of reionization.
 At every stage, the cross-power spectrum is negative on large-scales, reaching near perfect anti-correlation on sufficiently large scales.
-But this anti-correlation gradually turns into a nearly random association (r=0) on small scales, with the turnover scale increasing as $Q{\rm HII}$ increases, reflecting the rapidly growing ionized bubbles.
-This kind of cross-correlation therefore offers a clear measurement of the size of the H II bubbles, something that affects the spin-flip power spectrum but that is much more difficult to extract from it in a model-independent manner (compare Figures 11.14 and 12.8).
+But this anti-correlation gradually turns into a nearly random association (r = 0) on small scales, with the turnover scale increasing as $Q{\rm HII}$ increases, reflecting the rapidly growing ionized bubbles.
+This kind of cross-correlation therefore offers a clear measurement of the size of the H II bubbles, something that clearly affects the spin-flip power spectrum but that is much more difficult to extract from it in a model-independent manner.